**Video coming soon**

-Q: Do you have Mini Siberian Huskies or Merle Siberian Huskies?
+Q: Do you sell Mini Siberian Huskies or Merle Siberian Huskies?

 A: There is no such thing as a miniature Siberian Huskies or Merle Siberian Huskies.
 Thus we do not breed them.
 If a “breeder” is stating they are selling you a miniature Siberian husky than they are selling you a mix breed or an unhealthy pup or selling you a pup around 4 to 5 weeks old.
 If a “breeder” is trying to sell “Merle Siberian Huskies” then they are selling a mix Siberian Husky.